catgauntlet/react-routing-assessment/README.md

 yarn run cypress
 ```

-The tests are also ran pre-push, but you need to have the dev enviroment running for them to pass, since it needs to access localhost.
+Both the unit tests and the e2e test are ran pre-push, but you need to have the dev enviroment running for them to pass, since it needs to access localhost.

 ## Decision Log